Free and Reduced Price Meal Frequently Asked Questions

 If you do not agree with the decision regarding your application or the result of verification, you may discuss it with the School Nutrition Services department.
 You also have the right to a fair hearing.
 A fair hearing may be requested by calling or writing Dr. Alicia Hart, 1340 Braddock Road, Alexandria, VA 22314; 703-619-8289.

-You nor your child(ren) need to be a U.S. citizen to apply for free or reduced-price meals.
+Neither you nor your child(ren) needs to be a U.S. citizen to apply for free or reduced-price meals.